12 Best Things To Do in Prague

 Sedlec Ossuary| ©Adriana Alonso

 One of the most popular excursions from Prague is a visit to the famous Sedlec Ossuary in the town of Kutná Hora.
-It is a chapel decorated from top to bottom with human bones, a Gothic marvel and an attraction for people who love curiosities.
+It is a chapel decorated from top to bottom with human bones, a Gothic wonder and an attraction for those who love curiosities.

-Kutná Hora is located 80 km from the capital of the Czech Republic and I recommend that you do not miss its historic centre during your visit, as it has been declared a World Heritage Site for its architectural interest.
+It is located 80 kilometres from the capital of the Czech Republic and you can book an excursion to Kutná Hora from Prague.
+I recommend that you don't miss the historical centre during your visit, as it has been declared a World Heritage Site for its architectural interest.

 7. Take a cruise on the Vltava, an alternative tour of the city